Language Models as Continuous Self-Evolving Data Engineers: Introduction

-To address these challenges, we propose a novel training paradigm that enables LLMs to autonomously generate, clean, review, and annotate data with preference information, thereby using this data to train itself.
-Through the full cycle of LLM's processing of the training data, we show that LLMs are thus decent data engineers.
-First, the existing seed dataset is reviewed.
-For the lower-quality data, the model generates instructions and responses that explore the same themes or forms to construct instruction data, compensating for the distributional deficiencies of the seed data.
-For the higher-quality data, the model generates new responses that appear correct but are expressively flawed and contain misleading information, constructing preference data to enhance model response quality and reduce hallucinations.
-For the newly generated data, the model reviews the new data after calling the tool for initial cleaning to ensure that the new instruction data are of high quality and that the preference pairs in the preference data are correct.
-Finally, this data is used to train the model itself, improving its performance.
-This process can be repeated multiple times to continuously enhance the model's performance. \ourmethod enables the autonomous construction of the data required for the full cycle of model post-training, requiring no human involvement or reliance on external models, and significantly reducing the time and cost required in each data process compared to traditional methods.
+To address these challenges, we propose \ourmethod, a novel training paradigm empowering LLMs to autonomously generate, clean, review, and annotate data with preference information for self-training.
+This approach exemplifies how language models can operate as continuous self-evolving data engineers, minimizing human intervention and external resources.
+The process begins with the model reviewing the seed dataset.
+For lower-quality data, it generates new instructions and responses to explore similar themes or forms to construct instruction data, compensating for distributional deficiencies in the seed dataset.
+For higher-quality data, the model generates new responses that appear correct but are expressively flawed and contain misleading information, forming preference data to enhance model response quality and reduce hallucinations.
+The model reviews the newly generated data after calling the data filtering tool for initial cleaning to ensure high-quality instruction data and accurate preference pairs, using it for self-training.
+This iterative process can be repeated to continuously improve the model's performance. \ourmethod autonomously constructs data for model post-training, eliminating the need for human involvement or external models, markedly reducing time and cost compared to traditional methods.
+An illustration of our methodology is provided in Figure \ref{robot}.
+This self-supervised approach represents a paradigm shift from traditional human-supervised learning, where models are constrained by human expertise, to autonomous self-evolution, potentially paving the way for superintelligence development.